YarBurArt/ToDo-learn-django/README.md

 To start the server, execute

+`cd muzk`

 `python manage.py runserver`

 Open your browser and go to the address http://127.0.0.1:8000/

+If you chose a different port outside of debug, change the backend baseUrl in frontend/constants.js

 ## TODO
 - normal design